-Reference should be made to any ecological surveys and BNG assessments that have been undertaken and included in the pre-construction information.
+Reference should be made to any ecological surveys that have been undertaken and included in the pre- construction information.

-The assessment should identify any specific protected species (including bats, badgers, nesting birds, reptiles, amphibians etc.), retained habitats, and the presence of any invasive species, even if managed (e.g., Japanese Knotweed, Himalayan Balsam, Giant Hogweed etc.).
+The assessment should identify any specific protected species (including bats, badgers, nesting birds, reptiles, amphibians etc.) and the presence of any invasive species, even if managed (e.g., Japanese Knotweed, Himalayan Balsam, Giant Hogweed etc.).
 Initial surveys are usually referred to as the Preliminary Ecological Appraisal.

-The pre-construction information should also refer to any Tree Preservation Orders, Tree Protection Plans, retained habitats, impacts on hedgerows or other project specific restrictions, such as retained BNG habitats.
+The pre-construction information should also refer to any Tree Preservation Orders, Tree Protection Plans, impacts on hedgerows or other project specific restrictions, such as retained BNG habitats.